Omed0/nextjs-with-orpc-starterkit/src/lib/redis/REDIS_SETUP.md

 ## 🚀 What's Been Added

-A complete Redis integration has been added to your digital-menu project with:
+A complete Redis integration has been added to your nextjs-kit-with-orpc project with:

 1. **Docker Compose Configuration** - Redis 7 Alpine with persistence
 2. **Redis Client** - Singleton connection manager with auto-reconnect